The ontology, epistemology and practice of interdisciplinary studies

 Course category: PhD student course in Interdisciplinary Studies

 After completing the course the PhD student will be able to:

-- Reflect on the role and function of the academic discipline
+Reflect on the role and function of disciplines in the landscape of academic research

-- Critically examine the relationship between disciplinary and interdisciplinary studies
+Critically examine and analyse the historical relationship of interdisciplinary studies to the academic disciplines

 A course certificate is issued by the Faculty Board of the Faculty of Humanities at the request of the student.
 A request for a certificate has to be made on a special form that can be obtained from the central student reception desks or via http://www.liu.se/gf/studc/examen/.
 The form is handed in to the Student Centre

-The list of course literature is determined by the course coordinator in collaboration with the involved teachers.
-See course guide for specification.
+The list of course literature is decided by the course coordinator at Tema.

 The planning and delivery of the course must be based on the wording of the course syllabus.
 The course evaluation that has to be included in each course therefore has to deal with the question of how the course matches the course syllabus.